juju/docs/src/en/getting-started.md

 # Getting started with Juju

-Juju works across public clouds, private clouds, and locally with LXD-based deployments.
-Juju works through a controller that will process all of the events that occur.
-These instructions will walk you through using the hosted Juju as a Service (JAAS) controller and requires you to have public cloud credentials ready.
+Juju works with public clouds, private clouds, and locally with LXD.
+A central Juju controller (machine) is used to process all of the events that occur between the Juju client and the workload machines.

+The instructions on this page will show you how to get started with Juju by using the online hosted Juju controller, the Juju as a Service (JAAS) controller.
 If you'd prefer to test it out locally, see the [Getting started with Juju and LXD][tut-lxd] guide.

+## JAAS

-JAAS supports deploying, configuring, and operating your applications on the largest public clouds: [Amazon Web Services][aws], [Google Compute Engine][gce], and [Microsoft Azure][azure].
+JAAS supports deploying, configuring, and operating your applications on the three largest public clouds: [Amazon Web Services][aws], [Google Compute Engine][gce], and [Microsoft Azure][azure].

-All you will need is access to your public cloud credentials and an Ubuntu Single Sign On (SSO) account.
+All you will need is an account with one of the above clouds, its user credentials, and, for authentication, an Ubuntu Single Sign On (SSO) account.

-## Log in to JAAS

-Open the [JAAS login page][jaaslogin] to begin.

-JAAS uses your [Ubuntu SSO][ubuntuSSO] account for authentication - if you don't yet have an SSO account you can sign up for one [here][ubuntuSSO] (it's easy and free).
+If you don't yet have an Ubuntu SSO account you can sign up for one [here][ubuntuSSO] (it's easy and free).

+You can now [log in to JAAS][jaaslogin].

-## Create a Model
+## Create a model

+If this is your first time using JAAS you won't have any models yet.
+Press the 'Start building' button to begin the journey.

 <style>
 table th, table td {